zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ##### e.preventDefault `Function`

-If invoked prevents the remove of the model.
+If invoked prevents the removal of the data item.
 The table rows will remain unchanged.

 #### Example - subscribe to the "remove" event before initialization